 Then the doubts set in

-Although that was the little bird’s absolute dream – it felt a little scared to leave it’s cage…
+Although that was the little bird’s absolute DREAM – it actually felt a little scared to leave it’s cage…

 You see, it had never lived outside in the sun with other birds.
 It had been a caged bird for so long.
 And it was afraid of making that big leap.
 What if ….?